Overview

 Located in a shared space with other “Gateway” programs, the Coordinated Arts Program gives students exclusive access to one of the most desirable and self-contained study environments on campus, while remaining situated in the heart of the university.

-At the end of the year, students have opportunities to showcase their research and work.
-They can present at the CAP Conference, an event for students, faculty, and the university community, or submit their work to be published in our new student journal, The Capsule.
+At the end of the year, students have optional opportunities to showcase their research.
+They can present at the CAP Conference, an event for students, faculty, and the university community, or submit their work to be published in our student journal, The Capsule.

 Each stream is supported by an upper-level student who has previously taken CAP.
 These mentors host social events and information or study sessions, and are available to answer questions about being a student at UBC.

-Is a three-credit, one-semester course on academic research and writing, which satisfies the Faculty of Arts Writing Requirement, but not the Literature Requirement.
-ASTU 101 is specifically for students in the PPE stream, whereas ASTU 100 is for students in the other CAP streams.
+Is a three-credit, one-semester course on academic research and writing which satisfies the Faculty of Arts Writing Requirement.
+It is offered in Term One in all five CAP streams.
+(This course was previously called ASTU 101).

 Community Engaged Learning

-Community Engaged Learning (CEL) is an important component of the Coordinated Arts Program.
+Community Engaged Learning (CEL) is an exciting component of the Coordinated Arts Program.
 CEL connects classroom learning to communities and community-issues beyond the university.
-Many initiatives and projects have been developed to facilitate community engaged learning opportunities for students.
+Many initiatives and projects have been developed to facilitate community engaged learning opportunities for CAP students.
+Initiatives and projects vary year-to-year.

-One of those initiatives is a speaker series called Community Talks.
+One recent initiative is a speaker series called Community Talks.
 It features regular talks by community members or organizations.
 Speakers explore the themes of community-university relations, culture and representation, water and city planning, global migration and humanitarian work, civic engagement and Indigenous rights, and racialization and development among other things.
 Many classes incorporate the speaker topics and themes into their curriculum through discussions and assignments.

 Individual instructors may also offer Community Engaged Learning opportunities specific to their courses.